Bears-R-Us/arkouda/cpp-comparison/README.md

 ```
 And hopefully it will be able to find Arrow and Parquet for you.
 If none of those work, let me know and we can figure it out!

-## Debugging failed compiles
+## Debugging failed compiles/runs

-Compiling C/C++ programs on big machines can be... not the most fun.
+Compiling and running C/C++ programs on big machines can be... not as fun as Chapel.
 Here are some potential issues:

-1. `error while loading shared libraries: libarrow.so.900: cannot open shared object file: No such file or directory`
+1. at runtime: `error while loading shared libraries: libarrow.so.900: cannot open shared object file: No such file or directory`
 - oh no!
 You likely have to append the path to the shared object file to the `LD_LIBRARY_PATH`
 - so, if your `so` file is located at `/path/to/arrow/libarrow.so.900`, you'd need to do something like `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/arrow/`